elifesciences/elife-continuum-documentation/file_naming_spec.md

 All files associated with an article get updated too, either the revision number, or the eventual published version number.
-Although this means that we may end up incrementing files that don't change, what is important is that their file names now refer to the globally updated version of the published article.
+Although this means that we may end up incrementing files that don't change, what is important is that on publication their file names now refer to the globally updated version of the published article.
+This also means that if we need a new file to replace an existing file, we do not run into file naming conflicst.
+From the point of view of the CDN we now refer to a new file with a new file name, rather than having to wait for a file replacement to propogate through the CDN, meaning these kinds of changes should happen instantaneiously.

 #### How do we update a version number?